 From this perspective, the delusions are the roots of our suffering, not external circumstances.
 And for that reason, these three root delusions are often called the Three Poisons.
 It’s that serious, and they’re that destructive.
 They poison our ability to be happy, to be present and connected, to enjoy and make the most of our fleeting lives.

-A first poison to consider is attachment.
-Attachment in Buddhism isn’t the healthy, pleasant, connecting form of attachment that psychology talks about between children and their parents or between committed partners, but has a different, precise definition.
+The first of the three poisons to consider is attachment.
+Attachment in Buddhism isn’t the healthy, pleasant, connecting form of attachment that psychology talks about between children and their parents or between committed partners, but it has a precise, different definition in Buddhism.

 Attachment is when you see an object or person or achievement that you want and you exaggerate its importance; you exaggerate its ability to satisfy you.
 That’s it.
 A better term for “attachment” might be “compulsive desire.”
-Sometimes we just say “desire,” but there are many healthy desires, like the desire to help others.
+Sometimes we just say “desire,” but there are many healthy desires, like the desire to help others or the desire for justice.
 So, desire may be a poor term for this strong, painful mental experience of attachment.

-But then when you obtain these, they don’t bring you lasting happiness.
-And it’s not just because of the collateral damage in unethically obtaining the objects.
+Then when you finally get them, they don’t bring you lasting happiness.
+And it’s not just because of the collateral damage in unethically obtaining objects.
 Even when you obtain your objects of attachment honestly, without harming others, still, these external objects don’t bring true, deep, lasting happiness.
 External objects lack the ability to fully satisfy you: even a loving partner, a safe home, a good job.
 If they did, then everyone who had these things would be happy, but they aren’t.

 Deep happiness comes from something that, at first, can feel scary and painful, which is giving up our attachment.
 There isn’t a path to true happiness without doing this.
 You can do it slowly and gently and patiently and never get down on yourself, accepting yourself as you are each step along the way.
 You start with weaker objects of attachment and move gradually to the stronger ones.
 But your attachment is not your friend.
 Your attachments and addictions aren’t helping you, and they aren’t an important part of who you are.